"Guanxi" (pronounced (jwan-see) is one of the most powerful forces in Chinese culture.

 However, if someone is trying to curry favour and you do not want to be engaged, quickly return a similar gift and you are released from that obligation.
 Not all gifts have elaborate motives behind them; often people are simply expressing gratitude for your presence or friendship.

 Doing business in China?
-Why not take part in a tailored 2-hr webinar to help you navigate the local commercial culture?
+Why not take part in a cross cultural training webinar customised to help you navigate the local commercial culture?